-As a DevOps veteran Meraj also cited the ease of operations that came with Scylla.
-“I sleep well because of Scylla.”
+As a DevOps veteran Meraj also cited the ease of operations that came with ScyllaDB.
+“I sleep well because of ScyllaDB.”
 On adding nodes to his expanding cluster, or to replace a failed node, “It was painless.
 It was very easy to add a node without worrying about my data.”
 Software updates were also very easy, “Hassle free”.

-He was looking forward to the Change Data Capture (CDC) feature announced at the summit, which is coming up soon in an impending release of Scylla.
+He was looking forward to the Change Data Capture (CDC) feature announced at the summit, which is coming up soon in an impending release of ScyllaDB.